anekdotes/validator/readme.md

 #### date

-Check if the input is a date in supported format
+Check if the input is a date

 	array('input' => array('date'))

-Supported format are :

-- d-m-Y
-- d/m/Y

 #### different